willemkokke/cpython-maya-2.7.11/README.md

  - Using sqlite 3.6.21
  - TKinter is not available, so need to worry about tcl/tk.

+The built in sqlite is very old, and I'm interested in potentially compiling a newer version to make it available in Maya.
+As sqlite has excellent backwards compatibility, this should not cause any issues.

 If you extract the Python27.zip stdlib shipped with Maya, it will contain a `test` folder which is the python testsuite.
 I want the results of running the testsuite on this build and in maya to be as identical as possible.

 Requirements
 ------------